openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 -  String conversions (see :ref:`Operator Contexts`).
 -  Raw Types Conversion.

-Conversions that are not in one of the above categories are forbidden.
+Any other conversions are forbidden.

 .. index::
    identity conversion